snowcra5h/Get-OSED-Files/README.md

  * Running on http://*********:9000
 Press CTRL+C to quit
 ```
-	- Note that you may want to use the --ssl flag here for some things.
 ### REMOTE ON THE WINDOWS BOX
 #### DOWNLOADING TO WINDOWS BOX
 1. [ ] open powershell